 In the event that a plugin update causes an issue, Smart Plugin Manager will automatically revert the updates and restore your site to its previous state.

-- If you add a sitemap (whether through WP Admin or a sitemap plugin), it will check and run verification on up to 20 randomized pages, including the homepage otherwise it will only check the homepage.
+- If you add a sitemap, Smart Plugin Manager will check and run verification on up to 20 randomized pages, including the homepage otherwise it will only check the homepage.

 - You’ll receive either a success email or a failure email with the test results and the updates will be rolled back for you to investigate.